WA1CYB/Dayton_Demo/README.md

 # Dayton_Demo
-Demonstration of a Satellite and Ground station for P5 AMSAT CQC
+Demonstration of a Satellite and Ground Station for P5 AMSAT CQC